marethyu/win32/README.md

 # win32

 My Win32 and SDL2 playground.
 Most of the programs are tailored for creating emulators and games.
-Feel free to use them in your projects!
+Use them at your own risk.
+They are not guaranteed to be bug-free.

 ## Useful programs